Sport in Finland: Boxing

-Mixed martial arts

-In judo, Finland's only World Championship medal has been achieved by Juha Salonen, who in 1981 took bronze in the heavyweight category.
-Jukka-Pekka Väyrynen was the first Finn to win the World Championship in karate in 1982.
-The most successful Finnish karateka is Sari Laine, who won seven European championships in the years 1987–1996 in addition to her one World Championship in individual series.
-The first Finn seen in UFC events was Tony Halme, who participated in the UFC 13 event organized on May 30, 1997 in Augusta, Georgia, USA.
-Halme lost his match in less than a minute to the future star of the sport, Randy Couture, by submission after Couture got a choke hold.
-Another Finn who fought in the UFC was Anton Kuivanen, who fought two fights in the organization in 2012 and one fight in 2013.
-The third Finn in the organization was Tom Niinimäki who won one and lost three matches.
-Today, one Finnish citizen, Kurd Makwan Amirkhani, is a member of the organization.

-American Football

-American football has a long history in Finland.
-The American Football Association of Finland is the governing body and the Vaahteraliiga founded in 1980, is the highest level in Finland signing import talent from North America and Europe.
-The Finland national American football team has won five European championships.
+Finnish Professional Wrestlers

 Basketball

 As Finland appeared at the 2014 Basketball World Cup for the first time, the sport received a huge boost and major public attention.
 More than 8,000 basketball fans travelled to Spain to support their team.
-Overall, they booked more than 40 airplanes.For the second time, Finland made it in 2023 Basketball World Cup, for the first time through the qualifiers.
+Overall, they booked more than 40 airplanes.
+For the second time, Finland made it in 2023 Basketball World Cup, for the first time through the qualifiers.
+Finland has hosted Men's EuroBasket in 1967 and co-hosted 2017 and 2025.

 As in many countries worldwide, Finland has shown some major improvements in its professionalization of the game of basketball recently.
 Its Korisliiga sends teams to European competitions and has drawn the interest of an increasing number of talents especially from North America but also from Southeastern Europe.

 Fiba Europe Cup in the 2022-23 season, Karhu Basket become the first Finnish club to advance to the final four.